 Give your neck a gentle stretch

-There are a number of neck exercises that can help to relieve the pain of a stiff neck.
+There are a number of neck stretches that can help to relieve the pain of a stiff neck.
 Shelly Coffman, a physical therapist at 360° Sports Medicine and Spine Therapy in Portland, OR, recommends the following to get blood flowing and relieve inflammation: Lie down flat, with a rolled towel or partially-inflated beach ball behind your neck.
 Rotate your head slowly as if saying “no.” Then nod your head slowly as if saying “yes.”
 Do two sets each of 20 reps, two to three times a day.
 Another move: While sitting in a chair, bring one arm across your body toward the opposite hip and hold that hand with your other hand.
 Keeping your head and body facing forward, bend your ear toward the same shoulder as your hands.
 Hold for 10-15 seconds.
 Repeat three to five times on each side, once or twice a day.
 Another chair exercise: While sitting in a chair, grasp the bottom of the chair with one hand.
 Tilt your ear toward the opposite shoulder, using your other hand to gently pull your head down to increase the stretch.
 Hold for 10 to 15 seconds.
 Repeat three times.

 Apply hot and cold compresses